ansys/actions/doc/source/migration_guide.rst

   version ``v3`` independently inside your workflow, you need to upgrade to version ``v4``.
 - The upgrade to ``actions/setup-python`` version ``v5`` is not mandatory, but it is recommended to use the latest version.
-  However, it has been seen that in Windows self-hosted runners, if a certain Python version is not already stored in the cache, the action will fail.
+  However, it has been seen that in Windows self-hosted runners, if a certain Python version is not already stored in the cache, the action fails.
 This is a known issue and the workaround is to use the previous version of the action.

 **Dependency changes:**